 ANGELO-DEL-CAUCHFERTA, Francois Xzavier Gonzales

 Francois Xzavier Gonzales Angelo-del-Cauchferta was born on 4 November 1900.
-He married at Bethnal Green, London in 1936, Lily Elizabeth Maude Baker (1 June 1905-1981) and they had several children including a son, Michael Francois Xavier Angello-del-Cauchferta (1947-2002).
+He married at Bethnal Green, London in 1936, Lily Elizabeth Maude Baker (1 June 1905-1981) and they had several children including a son, Michael Francois Xavier Angelo-del-Cauchferta (1947-2002).
 Francois was a Spaniard and a member of the Mednarodni Graficni Likovni Centre (MGLR) and exhibited at the Ipswich Art Club in 1942, two works 'The Worker' and a sculpture 'Dolores' and he also painted the mayoral panels in Portsmouth Guildhall.
 In 1954 the Pegasus horses for 'Apollo the Sun God' were the work of Cauchferta.
-Francois Xzavier Gonzales Angelo-del-Cauchferta died at Newham, Essex and buried in Sutton Park St Edward the Confessor Churchyard, Guildford, Surrey in 1982.
+Francois Xzavier Gonzales Angelo-del-Cauchferta died at Newham, Essex and was buried in Sutton Park St Edward the Confessor Churchyard, Guildford, Surrey in 1982.

 Auckland Star 24 July 1937